deltachat/provider-db/README.md

 With the top-level option `oauth2=AUTHORIZER` you can specify, that emails on the given domains support OAuth2 with the given authorizers.
-Supported authorizers are `yandex` and `gmail`.
+Supported authorizer is `yandex`.

-In contrast to other authorization methods, you cannot use oauth2 only because the server may support it.
+In contrast to other authorization methods, you cannot use OAuth2 only because the server may support it.
-New Oauth2 authorizers require adaptions in deltachat-core and typically also bureaucratic effort.
+New OAuth2 authorizers require adaptions in deltachat-core and typically also bureaucratic effort.

 ### Use OAuth2 together with other options